-Anyone who’s suffered at the deceitful, manipulative hands of the psychopathic individual would find it hard to find an upside to this dark personal quality.
-Whether you’ve been lied to, cheated by, or – worse- harmed or injured by- this remorseless exploiter of your weaknesses, you would undoubtedly be reluctant to see the psychopath as anything but evil.
-Psychology and psychiatry equate psychopathy with one of the most chilling and hardcore of the hundreds of possible disorders within the psychiatric nomenclature.
+Anyone who’s suffered at the deceitful, manipulative hands of a psychopathic individual probably finds it hard to see an upside to this dark personality.
+Whether you’ve been lied to, cheated by—or worse, harmed or injured by—a remorseless exploiter of your weaknesses, you would undoubtedly be reluctant to see the psychopath as anything but evil.
+Psychology and psychiatry equate psychopathy with one of the most chilling of the hundreds of possible disorders within the psychiatric nomenclature.
 However, according to Emory psychologist Scott Lilienfeld, not all psychopaths qualify equally for the dreaded antisocial personality disorder diagnosis.

 The standard definition of a psychopath is the one made famous by Robert Hare, and most recently written about in the highly compelling psych-nonfiction hybrid called The Psychopath Test by Jon Ronson (summarized here).
-The key qualities of the psychopath, a.k.a. person with antisocial personality disorder, include committing acts that harm others (and showing no remorse), being incapable of showing empathy, engaging in impulsive behaviors, being sexually promiscuous, and manipulating others to get his or her own way.
-Although Ronson showed the human side of psychopaths, particularly in those cases when they were victims of abuse, he made it clear that you might inadvertently bump into one in some pretty ordinary situations.
-The psychopath may be just as likely to be the guy behind you in line at the checkout counter as the guy holding a gun to the cashier’s head.
+The key qualities of the psychopath, or person with antisocial personality disorder, include committing acts that harm others (and showing no remorse), being incapable of showing empathy, engaging in impulsive behaviors, being sexually promiscuous, and manipulating others to get his or her own way.
+Although Ronson shows the human side of psychopaths, particularly in cases in which they were victims of abuse, he makes it clear that you might inadvertently bump into one in some pretty ordinary situations.
+The psychopath may be the guy behind you in line at the bank, or he may be the guy holding a gun to the cashier’s head.

-Psychopaths may not all be criminals then, or at least not criminals who are caught, but can they also be heroes?
+Not all psychopaths are criminals—or at least not criminals who are caught—but can they also be heroes?
 Lilienfeld and his colleagues (2012) suggest that an essential component of psychopathy is the quality they call fearless dominance, a tendency toward boldness that includes such traits as a desire to dominate social situations, charm, willingness to take physical risks, and an immunity to feelings of anxiety.
-The qualities associated with fearless dominance could be adaptive in situations requiring bold action, argues Lilienfeld.
-The next time you need someone to save you from danger, it’s the person high in fearless dominance who might be the person to rescue you.
+Lilienfeld argues that the qualities associated with fearless dominance could be adaptive in situations requiring bold action.
+The next time you need someone to save you from danger, the person highest in fearless dominance might be the person most likely to rescue you.
 If we were to conduct a personality analysis of Superman, we might find that his most characteristic trait is fearless dominance.

 The actual statistical analysis on which the presidential-psychopathy link was based was not particularly impressive.
-For example, raters judging the personalities of presidents obviously could not conduct diagnostic interviews on their subjects.
-Furthermore, the raters knew they were rating presidents, and therefore were not blind to the purpose of the study.
-What’s worse, the raters themselves didn’t show very strong agreement among themselves in deciding whether the presidents met the criteria for either fearless dominance or impulsive aggressiveness.
-Even so, the difference between presidents and the average person on fearless dominance were far higher than the president-average person difference on impulsive aggressiveness.
-Whether or not you agree with Lilienfeld’s methods, the findings clearly don’t justify the conclusion that our most venerable presidents were just psychopaths in the White House.
+For example, raters judging the personalities of presidents obviously could not conduct diagnostic interviews of their subjects.
+Further, the raters knew they were rating presidents, and therefore were not blind to the purpose of the study.
+Worse, the raters themselves didn’t show very strong agreement among themselves in deciding whether specific presidents met the criteria for either fearless dominance or impulsive aggressiveness.
+Even so, the difference between presidents and the average person on fearless dominance were far higher than the corresponding difference on impulsive aggressiveness.
+Whether or not you agree with Lilienfeld’s methods, the findings clearly don’t justify the conclusion that our most venerable presidents were psychopaths.

 What about the idea that fearless dominance is a component of psychopathy?
-According to Lilienfeld’s critics (Lynam & Miller, 2012), some qualities within the fearless dominance category may be a part of the psychopathy picture.
-People high in fearless dominance who are not antagonistic or impulsive, or who do not have a diagnosis of antisocial personality disorder should not be labeled as “psychopathic.”
-Second, they argue that psychopaths may show dominance, lack of concern for others, unusual self-assurance, feelings of invulnerability, and smugness.
-This doesn’t mean that great leaders, or even healthy average individuals who have fearless dominance, map entirely onto the psychopathic profile.
+According to Lilienfeld’s critics (Lynam and Miller, 2012), some qualities within the fearless dominance category may be a part of the psychopathy picture.
+People high in fearless dominance who are not antagonistic or impulsive, or who do not have a diagnosis of antisocial personality disorder, should not be labeled “psychopathic.”
+The researchers argue that psychopaths may show dominance, lack of concern for others, unusual self-assurance, feelings of invulnerability, and smugness, but this doesn’t mean that great leaders, or even average individuals who have fearless dominance, map entirely onto the psychopathic profile.
 For example, the first man to fly faster than the speed of sound, Chuck Yeager, was fearless.
 So were the murderers in Truman Capote’s In Cold Blood.
-That they shared fearlessness does not make them equally psychopathic.
+That they share fearlessness does not make them equally psychopathic.

-In my opinion, it’s not the psychopathy that’s the problem when looking at the personality of our leaders.
-Narcissism is a far more dangerous trait than fearless dominance for people in positions of power.
-Once they enter the narcissistic bubble, politicians, celebrities and sports figures (to name a few) lose their sense of perspective about how their decisions affect millions of ordinary people.
+In my opinion, it’s not psychopathy that’s the problem with the personality of our leaders.
+Narcissism is a far more dangerous trait for people in positions of power.
+Once they enter the narcissistic bubble, politicians, celebrities, and athletes (to name a few) lose their sense of perspective about how their decisions affect millions of ordinary people.
 Pampered, closeted from the outside world, and surrounded by people saying “yes” to their every whim, even the most grounded people can eventually become immune to the impact of their actions on others.

-It’s all too easy to twist the results of any psychological finding to fit the story that will grab the headlines.
-To become an intelligent consumer of psychology, it’s important for you to judge the validity of the research that produced those headlines, especially if you’re seeking advice about how to improve your own life.
+It’s all too easy to twist the results of any psychological finding to fit a story that will grab headlines.
+To become an intelligent consumer of psychology, it’s important to judge the validity of the research that produced those headlines, especially if you’re seeking advice about how to improve your own life.

-Returning to our original question of whether fearless dominance is the healthy component to psychopathy, we can now reframe the issue.
-Heroes may indeed be high on fearless dominance, as long as their fear is not of hurting themselves, but of hurting others.
-The next time you’re in trouble, you better hope that there’s at least one or two people nearby with at least some fearless dominance who are willing to step in and save both your day and theirs.
+Returning to our original question of whether fearless dominance is the healthy component to psychopathy, we can now reframe the issue: Heroes may indeed be high on fearless dominance, as long as their fear is not of hurting themselves, but of hurting others.
+The next time you’re in trouble, you should hope that there are at least one or two people nearby with at least some fearless dominance who are willing to step in and save your day, and theirs.

 Copyright Susan Krauss Whitbourne 2012